Guide to New Orleans City Park

 Fun fact: Café Du Monde always serves its beignets in orders of three.

 While You’re in the Neighborhood….

 The south end of City Park is in Faubourg St. John, a New Orleans neighborhood that is rich with other attractions and dining destinations.
-The Pitot House, and 18th-century Creole cottage that is open to visitors for tours, is a popular destination.
-Shops in the neighborhood include women’s apparel boutique sopo and the Crescent City-centric apparel store NOLA Til Ya Die.
+After a day in the park grab some Crescent City-centric apparel store NOLA Til Ya Die.
 Dining options include Parkway Bakery & Tavern (famous for its po-boys), French restaurant Café Degas and its Italian next door neighbor, Nonna Mia Café & Pizzeria.

 Learn about off-the-beaten-path attractions in New Orleans.